The Ultimate Guide to Fair Use and Copyrights for Filmmakers

 The second question to ask is, “If your use is transformative, are you using the appropriate amount for that transformative purpose?”
 Usually, this amount is a small percentage of the whole.
 In the above example of using clips from Saving Private Ryan, you could probably justify as much as 30 seconds to adequately show use of cinema verité.
 However, if you uploaded the entire movie to your “education channel,” and you only had a few random voice-over commentaries about color grading or cinematography, that would be a harder fair use argument to support.

 Remember, fair use is the kind of law wherein a transgression isn’t definitively determined until after the fact (i.e. you get sued).
-It’s not like running a red light or shooting a person in cold blood, acts which you know beyond a shadow of a doubt beforehand are illegal.
-So every time you create media and invoke “fair use,” you are technically opening yourself up to litigation if there are no expressed licenses in place.
+It’s not like running a red light or shooting a person in cold blood.
+These are acts that you know are illegal beforehand.
+So invoking “fair use,” leaves you open to litigation if there are no expressed licenses in place.
 That’s just a cold hard truth.

 With that said, you don’t have to be gun-shy about it.
-As we’ll get into later, there are resources and past precedents in place wherein you can feel confident in your application of fair use to your content.
+There are resources and past precedents in place wherein you can feel confident in your application of fair use.
+We’ll get to those later.

 Documentary Filmmakers’ Statement of Best Practices

-Based on these findings, Pat and Peter got funding from the Rockefeller and MacArthur Foundations to fund the extended research and creation of the statement of best practices.
+Based on these findings, Pat and Peter got funding from the Rockefeller and MacArthur Foundations.
+This was used to fund the extended research and creation of the statement of best practices.

 The Big Five Filmmaking Scenarios

-But based on my discussion with Pat, combined with some additional research, I want to address the top five most common areas where filmmakers are likely to run into trouble when using other people’s copyrights in their own work.
-In addressing these areas, I use a combination of case studies where copyright violators went afoul of the respective copyright holders, and cases where the fair use appears to be categorically in tact.
+Now I want to address the top five areas where filmmakers run into trouble when using other people’s copyrights.
+This is based on my discussion with Pat and additional research.
+I’ll be using a combination of case studies where copyright violators went afoul of the respective copyright holders.
+And cases where the fair use appears to be categorically intact.

-You know how when you watch some reality tv show and someone is wearing a Nike baseball cap, or a Polo shirt, or some other piece of clothing with a well-known brand, and the logo is blurred out?
+You know how some reality TV shows blur out the logos on clothes?
 I used to think that was because the reality show didn’t want to give free advertising to the brand.
 But that is not the case.
 It turns out that it’s because of copyrights.

-For example, there’s a shot of Time Square in her film.
+For example, there’s a shot of Times Square in her film.
 In the background are all of these logos, musical posters, billboards, etc. According to Salima’s attorneys, they ALL needed clearances.

 This seemed crazy to me.
 If anything seemed to fit under fair use, a 2-second shot of “The Lion King” billboard in the background of a documentary seemed it.
-Not only was it brief, it was incidental (these kinds of brief incidental occurrences of copyrighted works were one of the situations the specifically inspired the work behind the CMSI created the document of best practices.)
-Salima’s attorney’s response was, even if something technically fits under “fair use,” it’s better to be safe than sorry, and get the clearances.
+Not only was it brief, but it was also incidental.
+These types of occurrence helped to inspire the work behind the CMSI-created document of best practices.
+Salima’s attorney’s response was that it’s better to be safe than sorry and get the clearances.
+Even if something technically fits under “fair use.”

-In 2011 I participated in The 48 Hour Film Project (to this day it remains the most challenging and one of the most rewarding filmmaking experiences of my life).
-One of the rules of the festival was making sure you had clearances for any copyright material in your film: including paintings and photographs.
+In 2011 I participated in The 48 Hour Film Project.
+To this day it remains the most challenging and one of the most rewarding filmmaking experiences of my life.
+One of the rules of the festival was making sure you had clearances for any copyrighted material in your film.
+Including paintings and photographs.

-Now you may ask, “But Ron, didn’t you allude to the fact that incidental appearances of copyrights or trademarks might be okay?”
+“But Ron, didn’t you allude to the fact that incidental appearances of copyrights or trademarks might be okay?”
 That is true.
-But 1) these weren’t documentaries we’re making, they were narrative pieces of fiction; and 2) the 48HFP distributes the winning films online and internationally, so they are covering their respective “you know what.”
-(And in case you’re wondering, no, my film didn’t win.
-We missed the deadline by like 30 minutes all because we used an incorrectly formatted thumbdrive and had to re-export the project.
-But don’t get me started).
+But 1) these weren’t documentaries we’re making, they were narrative pieces of fiction.
+And 2) the 48HFP distributes the winning films online and internationally.
+So they’re covering themselves.
+And in case you’re wondering, no, my film didn’t win.
+We missed the deadline by 30 minutes because needed to re-export the project.

 But it’s just not the use of photographs or paintings as incidental appearances you need to be mindful of.
 If you’re using them in the video (i.e. you’re dropping the image on your NLE timeline), you need to make sure you have clearances.
 There are many resources for legally licensing stock photos and footage (e.g. Pond5, Getty Images, Video Blocks, and Shutterstock, to name a few).

 There are also plenty of resources to obtain free stock imagery.
 Sites like Unsplash and StockSnap have utilized Creative Commons Zero licenses.
 This is the most permissive of the creative commons licenses (see below for the full description of Creative Commons).
-It’s essentially just one “notch” below public domain.
-A CC0 license allows you to use the copyrighted work anyway you want, without the need to even credit the copyright holder.
+It’s essentially just one “notch” below the public domain.
+A CC0 license allows you to use the copyrighted work any way you want.
+Without the need to even credit the copyright holder.
 I’ve frequently used Pixabay to find free stock video footage.
 (Keep in mind, you get what you pay for.)

-One of the tests for fair use adherence is whether or not the copyrighted material is used in something for commercial gain.
+One of the tests for fair use adherence is whether the copyrighted material is used for commercial gain.
 It’s clear here that these guys have a commercial benefit from their use.
-Evan not only makes a few thousand dollars per video from his Patreon, he also gets corporate sponsorship from companies like Squarespace.
+Evan not only makes a few thousand dollars per video from his Patreon, but he also gets corporate sponsorship from companies like Squarespace.

 I have another perfect example of this usage where I do know for sure the filmmaker did not have license or permission.